 The Coins of India – Home Page

-This site allows access to a catalogue of Indian coins containing a listing of all coins of India but mainly from the period of the Sultans up until 1947.
+This site allows access to a catalogue of Indian coins containing a listing of all coins of India.
 Each coin type is shown with all known dates and varieties.

 Clicking on the drop down menus at the top of this page will allow access to the various areas of the database.
 Once a window has been opened, expand the view by clicking on the little + sign on the left hand side of the screen.